ibm-cloud-docs/satellite/locations.md

 To scale up your control plane, you can follow the same steps to [Set up the {{site.data.keyword.satelliteshort}} location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).

+You can follow the same steps to [Set up the {{site.data.keyword.satelliteshort}} location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).

 ## Copying a location
 {: #location-copy}